 Lawmakers have limited time, staff, and information on any one issue.
 They can't be informed on all the issues, and they may not know about the issues that matter to you.
 Don't assume they know what you know.
-YOU can fill the information gap.
+YOU know a lot and can help them understand!